gadget-server

 • backoffFactor: The exponential backoff factor to use for calculating the retry delay for successive retries.
 Set this higher to delay longer.
 The default is 2.

-• initialInterval: How long to initially delay the first retry.
+• initialInterval: How long to initially delay the first retry, in milliseconds.
 The default is 1000 ms.

 • randomizeInterval: Randomizes the delays between attempts by multiplying with a factor between 1 to 2.
 The default is false.